-Cenovus has consolidated its contingent and prospective resources into four regional areas: Christina Lake, Foster Creek, Borealis, and Greater Pelican.
-Within these areas are multiple projects at various levels of advancement.
-The contingent resources at Christina Lake and Foster Creek are located in areas which are geological extensions of the current SAGD development, and are expected to be developed in sequence as existing development expands out to those areas
+Cenovus has consolidated its contingent and prospective resources into four regions: Christina Lake, Foster Creek, Borealis, and Greater Pelican Lake.
+Within these regions there are multiple projects at various levels of advancement.
+The contingent resources within the Christina Lake and Foster Creek regions are located in areas which are geological extensions of the current SAGD development, and are expected to be developed in sequence as existing development expands out to those areas.

-At Borealis there are also several projects, with only Telephone Lake being the subject of active development planning.
+Within the Borealis Region there are also several projects, with only Telephone Lake being the subject of active development planning.
 An initial development project has received Alberta Energy Regulator ("AER") approval, with future extension projects undergoing evaluation.
 Additional projects in the Borealis Region have been identified, but there is insufficient data to construct well-defined development plans.
 Tentative plans have been evaluated, however, additional data may lead to significant variation of these plans.

-At Pelican Lake, a development plan has also been approved by the AER, leading to recognition of probable reserves within the approved development area.
+Within the Greater Pelican Lake Region, a development plan has also been approved by the AER, leading to recognition of probable reserves within the approved development area.
 The contingent resources are an extension of the probable reserves, but are contingent on establishing satisfactory reservoir productivity.
 A pilot project to address productivity was underway, however, as of February 2016 further activity has been deferred in response to the current low commodity price environment.